Crumbls/importer/README.md

 to do more than just WordPress.

 This is what I am running to pull random import xml files from WordPress for tests right now.
-Syntax is similar for WP connections or sql files ( not yet supported )
+Syntax is similar for WP connections ( not yet supported ) or sql files.

 Right now, I'm throwing hundreds of files I've pulled from the internet at it to test with.
-Taking a break for breakfast and then I'll be back.
+It works properly with sql or xml.

 ```
 	$file = \Arr::random(glob(base_path('import-tests').'/*.xml'));
 	$import = \Crumbls\Importer\Models\Import::firstOrCreate([